SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 Together these properties mean we only have to secure key management at the ends (edges) not everywhere in between.
 Insisting on these principles greatly simplifies and strengthens any protocols we may choose to build.

 To reiterate, a confidentiality overlay is the dual of an authenticity overlay.
-An end-verifiable authenticity overlay is based on one or more asymmetric key pairs for signing, where only the end the private key can sign, and any end with the public key can verify.
+An end-verifiable authenticity overlay is based on one or more asymmetric key pairs for signing, where only the end with the private key can sign, and any end with the public key can verify.
 To clarify, only the key pair controller can sign with the private key, any recipient can verify with the public key.
 An end-only-viewable confidentiality overlay is based on one asymmetric key pair for en-de-cryption, where any end with the public key can encrypt, and only the end with the private key can decrypt.
 To clarify, only the key pair controller can decrypt with the private key, any sender can encrypt with the public key.
 Any identifier can have a key state that includes both an asymmetric signing key pair and an asymmetric decryption key pair.
-Either the key pairs can be the same, or the decryption key pair can be derived from the signing key pair Thus an efficient approach is that only one key state, the signing key state, needs to be maintained (with caveats).
+Either the key pairs can be the same, or the decryption key pair can be derived from the signing key pair Thus an efficient approach is one where only one key state, the signing key state, needs to be maintained (with caveats).
 Given the identifier and the security overlay’s mapping to look up key state, any other party, can either verify with the signing public key that a message was non-repudiably sourced by the controller of the identifier (authenticity) (non-repudiable any-end-verifiable ) or can encrypt a message using the encryption public key to ensure that only the controller of the identifier can view it (confidentiality) (restricted only-end-viewable)

 To analyze confidentiality we use a 3-party model where the 1st party is the sender, the 2nd party is the intended receiver, and the 3rd party is any unintended receiver.